fameteor/meteor-template-1.7/README.md

 - Add waiting popup option when offline

 - create user and send e-mail to him instead of setting the password

+- users management : make impossible to change mail, role or alias of main admin.
+A user cannot change its own roles

+- users management : use localized moment

+- users management : make automatic tests

+- user management : put ADMIN creation independantly in order not to have any modification !

 ## Upgrades : to do